missystar/Went/User-Guide.md

 # Preferences

 Here you can fine-tune our App.
 The preferences are self-explanatory.
-On the very bottom you can also select the style of the Icons that are displayed by AIMSICD - these can be either a style of "Flat", "Sense" or "White".
+On the very bottom you can also select the style of the Icons that are displayed by AIMSICD.

 ![Preferences](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/Preferences.png)